Featured Shark Tank Post

 Sound Bender after the Shark Tank Show

 Moshe Weiss came into the Shark Tank requesting a $54k investment for 26% of the Soundbender business.
 I'm not exactly sure where these numbers came from but it had a few Sharks scrambling to figure out the valuation.
 If you don't want to be eaten by a Shark the best thing to do is make Friends very, very fast.
 That's exactly what Moshe did with his very likable personality.
-He had them all laughing and having a good time, and at the same time, slowly reeling in a giant Shark on what appears to be a rather simple invention.
-In fact, he even makes a joke on how simple it is.
+He had them all laughing and having fun, and at the same time, slowly reeling in a giant Shark for this simple invention.
+In fact, he even makes a joke about how simple it is.
 But this simple invention has HUGE margins and that's music to the Sharks ears.
 Weiss defends his high margins by saying" Hey a rabbi's got to eat too, right?".
 He says it cost about a dollar to make the Sound Bender (without the packaging) and retails for $12.99 each.
 Yes, that's indeed very large margins and well above the average of 4 times the cost the Sharks are used to seeing.

-So far Weiss has sold 7000 Sound Bender's in just the past 6 months mostly to the online distributors mentioned above.
+So far, Weiss has sold 7000 Sound Benders in just the past 6 months mostly to the online distributors mentioned above.
 With such high margins, why not also sell them directly to the consumer?
-This is a great way to sell in large quantities and maximize your profits while sharing the wealth with online marketer's.
-He also happens to mention that Walgreen's has a very strong interest in caring this product on a national level.
+This is a great way to sell in large quantities and maximize your profits while sharing the wealth with online marketers.
+He also happens to mention Walgreen's has a strong interest in caring this product on a national level.

-Barbara Corcoran asks Weiss a question all Angel Investors want to know and he comes up with the Very Best Answer anyone could ever come up with.
+Barbara Corcoran asks Weiss a question all Angel Investors want to know, and he comes up with the Very Best Answer anyone could ever come up with.
 Barbara wants to know how she would get her money back from this invention.
-Moshe responds "I will write you a check".
-Yep, good answer!
+Moshe responds "I will write you a check."
+Right answer!